 Line drying in direct sunlight is ideal.
 This will dry pads quickly and thoroughly.

 When that isn’t possible, drying them in front of a radiator is fine.

-Bear in mind that pads are designed to be absorbent, so they’ll absorb a lot of water and will take a while to dry.
+Remember that pads are designed to be absorbent.
+They’ll absorb a lot of water and take a while to dry.

 It’s crucial that the pads are completely dry before storage or reuse.

 Reusable pads can be placed in any standard clothes drawer or cupboard, so long as it’s completely dry and there’s no moisture.

 Keeping pads dry is paramount as bacteria and other nasties can’t grow in a dry environment.

 Anyone who uses disposable pads can use reusable pads, and all girls and women can benefit from making the switch.